casbin/SummerOfCode2022/README.md

 In Java world, Apache Shiro and Spring Security are very popular security frameworks.
 We need to find ways to improve the Casbin middlewares for both of them, so Shiro and Spring Security users can use jCasbin without many migrating efforts.

-Another work is to develop jCasbin' middleware for the popular Java web frameworks except Spring such as Play and Vert.x, like how we did it for Golang: https://casbin.org/docs/en/middlewares
+Another work is to develop jCasbin' middleware for the popular Java web frameworks except Spring such as Play, like how we did it for Golang: https://casbin.org/docs/en/middlewares

+#### Expected outcomes

 Some issues to work on:

 1. Make a Play Framework middleware: https://github.com/casbin/jcasbin/issues/104
-2. Make a Vert.x middleware: https://github.com/casbin/jcasbin/issues/105
+2. Sync more features about "in" special grammar from Go-Casbin: https://casbin.org/docs/en/syntax-for-models#special-grammer
+3. Make a default implementation of WatcherEx and migrate Watcher to WatcherEx : https://github.com/casbin/casbin/issues/943
+4. Provide more offical  adapter/watcher like Golang: https://casbin.org/docs/en/watchers.
-3. Fix the bug about "ABAC with policy rule" doesn't work: https://github.com/casbin/jcasbin/issues/145
+5. Fix the bug about ClassCastException for Strings within grouping fucntions: https://github.com/casbin/jcasbin/issues/254
-4. Improve the user experience of the SpringBoot middleware: https://github.com/jcasbin/casbin-spring-boot-starter
-5. Make an example project that uses our Shiro middleware: https://github.com/jcasbin/shiro-casbin
+6. Help solve issues for the 1st-party and 3rd-party middlewares

 #### Skills required/preferred